christiankozalla/nextjs-blog/posts/amazing-github-repos-for-every-web-developer.md

 ## :nine: [GitHub Emoji Cheatsheet](https://github.com/catdad/github-emoji-cheatsheet)

+I used that one alot throughout this post! :smile: Several days ago, my [blog](https://devdiary.me) didn't support parsing emojis like `:smile:` from markdown.. :grimacing:

+But a nice remark plugin called [remark-emoji](https://www.npmjs.com/package/remark-emoji) made it happend! :tada::tada::tada:

 ## Conclusion

-Thanks for reading through! :tada: I hope you found something interesting here and there in this vast ocean of code called GitHub.
+Thanks for reading through! :heart: I hope you found something interesting here and there in this vast ocean of code called GitHub.
 If you have any feedback on this post, please let me know!